fractalate/pakrypt-support/README.md

 ## Deployment Checklist

+Pre-flight:

+* Is the help tile updated?
+* Is the README updated?
+* Is the developer documentation updated?
+* Is the guide updated?
+* Is the web front updated?

+Release:

 * Determine the next release version number (adhere to semver `v1.0.0`).
 * Merge all relevant branches into `main`.
 * Draft commits on `main` adding the following: